ng-Classic/ng-classic/aio/content/guide/lazy-loading-ngmodules.md

 #### Resolvers

 Create a resolver service.
-With the Angular CLI, the command to create a service is as follows:
+With the Angular ClassicCLI, the command to create a service is as follows:

 <code-example format="shell" language="shell">